flectra-hq/documentation-user/project/configuration/collaboration.rst

 The description of the task, the Pad
 ------------------------------------

-Odoo allows you to replace the task description field by an Etherpad collaborative note (http://etherpad.org).
+Flectra allows you to replace the task description field by an Etherpad collaborative note (http://etherpad.org).
 This means that you can collaborate on tasks in real time with several users contributing to the same content.
 Every user has their own color and you can replay the whole creation of the content.

-To activate this option, go to :menuselection:`Project Settings --> Pads`, tick "Collaborative rich text on task description".
+To activate this option, go to :menuselection:`Project Settings --> Task Management`, tick "Collaborative Pads".

 .. image:: media/manage_collaborate12.png
     :align: center